Sitecore/help/en/pathanalyzer/pathanalyzer-help.md

 You can easily [create a new map](#how-to-create-a-new-map) based on any existing map using Marketing Control Panel.

+### Site-specific maps {#site-specific-maps}
-In addition to map types, maps can either be global or site-specific.
+In addition to map types, maps can either be **global** or **site-specific**.
 Global maps are built for all sites, while site-specific maps are only built for a particular site.
 Whether a map is global or site-specific is determined by the location of the map within the Path Analyzer's content tree in Marketing Control Panel.
-All global maps are placed under /Maps/Default maps/Global maps and all site-specific maps are placed under /Maps/Default maps/Site maps.
+All global maps are placed under */Maps/Default maps/Global maps* and all site-specific maps are placed under */Maps/Default maps/Site maps*.

+### Custom maps {#custom-maps}

-Custom maps may also be present in your Sitecore implementation, depending on whether or not there were any custom maps registered - which typically requires minor development effort.
+Custom maps may also be present in your Sitecore implementation under */Maps/Custom maps*, depending on whether or not there were any custom maps registered - which typically requires minor development effort.

 ### How to create a new map {#how-to-create-a-new-map}

 Here are the steps to create a brand new map.

 1. Open Marketing Control Panel from Launchpad

 2. Navigate to the Path Analyzer item.

 3. Expand the Maps item underneath Path Analyzer.

 4. Select the appropriate folder for your new map based on the available map types described above.

 5. Create a new map item.

 6. Specify the required attributes and any optional attributes for your map.

 7. Save the map item.

 8. Deploy it via the Deploy workflow command from the Review tab.

 Approximately 30 minutes after deployment, historic and live data for the map will